lawrennd/old_talks/_mlai/week10.md

 Methods that are based on gradients only include [L-BFGS](http://en.wikipedia.org/wiki/Limited-memory_BFGS) and [conjugate gradients](http://en.wikipedia.org/wiki/Conjugate_gradient_method).
 Can you find these in python?
 Are they suitable for very large data sets?
 }

-\notes{
 \subsection{Other GLMs}

-We've introduced the formalism for generalized linear models.
-Have a think about how you might model count data using the [Poisson distribution](http://en.wikipedia.org/wiki/Poisson_distribution) and a log link function for the rate, $\lambda(\inputVector)$.
-If you want a data set you can try the `pods.datasets.google_trends()` for some count data.
-}

-\newslide{Other GLMs}

 \slides{
 * Logistic regression is part of a family known as *generalized linear models*
 * They all take the form
   $$g^{-1}(\mappingFunction_i(x)) = \mappingVector^\top \basisVector(\inputVector_i)$$
-* As another example let's look at *Poisson regression*.}
+* Other examples include *Poisson regression*.}

+\notes{We've introduced the formalism for generalized linear models.
+Have a think about how you might model count data using the [Poisson distribution](http://en.wikipedia.org/wiki/Poisson_distribution) and a log link function for the rate, $\lambda(\inputVector)$.
+If you want a data set you can try the `pods.datasets.google_trends()` for some count data.}

 \include{_ml/includes/poisson-regression.md}